-You can now access a variety of services online without having to phone or visit the surgery by signing up to “Patient Access”.
+You can now access a variety of services online without having to phone or visit the surgery by completing our online services registration form below.
 This allows you to:

 - View and download your test results